 Wolfgang G. Friedmann Memorial Fellowship

 This fellowship was established in 1976 by friends and colleagues in memory of Wolfgang G. Friedmann, Professor of International Law and Director of International Legal Research at Columbia.
-The fellowship is awarded to students from foreign countries for the study of international law at Columbia, or to law school graduates for study abroad at institutions stressing transnational law.
+The fellowship is awarded for the study of international law at Columbia, or to law school graduates for study abroad at institutions stressing transnational law.

 Columbia Law School has three types of loan programs for incoming LL.M. students: